ellis/OnTopOfThings/Notes.md

     * contexts
 * item property interactions
     * there are lots of interactions between some of the variables (stage, status, close reason); figure this out better
+    * some properties are only relevant for some item types.
+E.g., status=pending
 * item relations:
     * parent (realm, role, context, outcome, etc)
     * tag